yelabucsf/SCITO-seq_Manuscript/README.md

 This repository contains SCITO-seq package for demultiplexing and resolving single cell data from SCITO-seq experiments.
 It also contains manuscript-related CyTOF data, SCITO-seq data and code and notebooks used for analysis.

+# News
+We are currently working on integrating python SCITO-seq package into the unified workflow.

 ## Important branches
 `master` - package (stable, alpha) + manuscript data
 `solid` - only package (stable, alpha)